melba365/data_engineering/credit_card_transactions/README.md

 ## Sourcing Data
 In this scenario, a data pipeline has been built to pull data from the API and further buffer it through Kafka.
 A python code has been written to leverage FASTApi for the purposes of hosting the API using Uvicorn.
-In the scenario of stream processing, a data pipeline will pull the data from an API and send data to the buffer.
-AWS API Gateway POST method is used to pull data from the client.
-Every time when the data will reach to the API endpoint, it will trigger the lambda function and send data to AWS Kinesis.

 ## Buffer
 Postman was used to simulate a POST request to this API.
 This data was further produced via Kafka on a message topic.